OSU announces 'Pioneer Woman' as commencement speaker for spring graduates

 “I’m so honored to celebrate this year’s OSU graduates, and to have the opportunity to encourage them to stay open to all that life has in store — both professionally and personally,” Drummond said in the news release.

-9 a.m., Ferguson College of Agriculture, and College of Engineering, Architecture and Technology (Gallagher-Iba Arena)
+9 a.m., Ferguson College of Agriculture and College of Engineering, Architecture and Technology

 From 2016: Pioneer Woman Mercantile opens in Pawhuska